Horse Camp

 Several mountain roads lead to the remote reservoir - (1) Highway 162 and Forbestown Road out of Oroville, (2) County Road 21 off Highway 20 near Marysville.

-Horse Campground has 10 campsites which can accommodate RVs, trailers, and tents.
+Horse Camp has 10 campsites which can accommodate RVs, trailers, and tents.
 Amenities include lantern posts and hitching racks.
 Hand pumped potable water is from a deep well, "the best tasting water in the whole Recreational Area".
 The water is tested several times throughout the year.
 Campsites are back among the trees with no views of the lake.
+There is a warming hut available during winter

-Horse Campground Location: northeast shore of Little Grass Valley Reservoir, 68 miles northeast of Marysville
+Horse Camp Location: northeast shore of Little Grass Valley Reservoir, 68 miles northeast of Marysville

 Elevation: 5,100 feet